Are your frontline agents feeling burnt out? Here’s how to support them—and prevent burnout on your team.

 According to a Gallup study, employees are 70% less likely to experience burnout if they feel supported by their managers.
 This is just one reason to hold space for your agents to open up about challenges they’re facing, be a resource to help them manage difficult situations, and support them in achieving their goals.

-Provide technology and tooling to make their jobs easier
+Provide technology and tooling to make contact center agents’ jobs easier

 Perhaps one of the biggest levers available to you in supporting your frontline agents is technology.
 Providing tools to understand their performance and manage their workload will prevent agents from feeling overwhelmed and give them clarity on what they are responsible for, while giving you the visibility to proactively monitor and manage agent workload.

 Technology can also provide one central source of truth on performance.
 A platform like Pathlight, where agents can get visibility into their performance, goals, and achievements, is vital.
-It will also empower you, as a manager, to:
+As a manager, Pathlight will also empower you to:

-Technology is a great way to know how folks are doing, notice trends like increased workloads or declining performance and engagement, and—most importantly—address them in a way that’s transparent and supportive to your team.
+Technology is a great way to know how folks are doing, notice trends like increased workloads or declining performance and engagement.
+Most importantly, these tools enable you address such concerns in a way that’s transparent and supportive to your team.

 To avoid burnout, empower your frontline agents